tpimentelms/tpimentelms.github.io/_publications/2024-11-01-pimentel-meister-2024-compute.md

 authors: "<b>Tiago Pimentel</b>, Clara Meister"
 permalink: /publication/2024-11-01-pimentel-meister-2024-compute
 date: 2024-11-01
-venue: 'Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing '
+venue: 'Conference on Empirical Methods in Natural Language Processing (EMNLP)'
 paperurl: 'https://aclanthology.org/2024.emnlp-main.1020/'
 citation: 'Tiago Pimentel and Clara Meister.
 2024.
 How to Compute the Probability of a Word.
 In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, pages 18358–18375, Miami, Florida, USA.
 Association for Computational Linguistics.'
 ---